wrouesnel/docker.haproxy/README.md

 * `ADMIN_AUTH` - default `yes` - enables HTTP basic auth on the `/api/v1/forwarder` endpoint on port
   `8443`.

+* `ADMIN_PASSWORD` - password to protect the forwarder endpoint with.

 * `WEBUI_SSL_SERVER_CERT` - Web UI SSL public cert.
 Can be filepaths in the container, literal PEM       certificates or blank.
 Blank causes the container to automatically generate certificates on first run.

-* `WEBUI_SSL_SERVER_CERT` - Web UI SSL private key.
+* `WEBUI_SSL_SERVER_KEY` - Web UI SSL private key.
 Can be filepaths in the container, literal PEM       certificates or blank.
 Blank causes the container to automatically generate certificates on first run.

 * `PLATFORM_TLS_TRUST_CERTIFICATES` if set, overrides the built-in list of public certificate roots.